Updated May 16, 2026§ For Everyday Items

 A Card 5 that won’t charge on any of the four reliable pads listed above probably has hardware failure.
 The cell or the charging coil is dead.

 Three signs the hardware is the problem.
 First, the LED never blinks regardless of pad or placement.
-Second, app shows full battery briefly after placement, then drops back to Low immediately.
-Third, the card physically heats up during placement (a normal Card 5 stays cool during charging).
+Second, the app shows full battery briefly after placement, then drops back to Low immediately.
+Third, the card physically heats up during placement.

 Pebblebee Card 5